 MP for West Dorset

-Edward Morello is the Liberal Democrat MP for West Dorset, elected in 2024.
-He sits on the Foreign Affairs Committee and the National Security Strategy Joint Committee, and serves on committees for the Dogs (Protection of Livestock) (Amendment) Bill and the Controlled Drugs (Procedure for Specification) Bill.
-He previously sat on the Railways Bill committee in early 2026.
+Edward Morello is the Liberal Democrat MP for West Dorset, elected in July 2024.
+He serves on the Foreign Affairs Committee and the National Security Strategy Joint Committee, and sits on committees for the Dogs (Protection of Livestock) (Amendment) Bill and the Controlled Drugs (Procedure for Specification) Bill; he has previously served on the Railways Bill committee.

 Generated 21 February 2026